Red Front Porch Benefits Flagstone Patios

 Offers may be subject to change without notice.
 If the concrete is not dried correctly or has drainage problems, it can crack over time.
 It may not be the best choice if the patio will be built over the sewer or electrical lines as the concrete needs to be destroyed if those lines need attention.

 An alternative to its usual plain, gray, smooth look is patterned or tinted concrete.
 This will cost more than regular poured concrete, but usually less than pavers.
 Ceramic or porcelain tiles make for a distinctive patio.
 Tiles can be slick, so it is not the best choice for spa or pool areas.
 They can be more costly than brick and or stone.
-There are a different brick grade for different types of environment.
-They can also be used to create many patterns such as 90-degrees, herringbone, pinwheel or anything else.
+There are different brick grades for different types of environments.
+They can also be used to create many patterns such as 90-degrees, herringbone, pinwheel, or anything else.
 If installed on sand instead of mortar, weeds may pop up in between the bricks.
 This can also happen over time as bricks settle.
 Mulch needs to be replenished as it decays.
 Pea gravel is among the easiest and least expensive surfaces to install.
-It helps prevent erosion by allowing water to soak into the ground rather than run off.
+It helps prevent erosion by allowing water to soak into the ground rather than runoff.
 It also occasionally needs to be raked to smooth displaced stones, while debris needs to be blown off.
 There may be some who want to use covers to provide shade while they’re out in their respective patios.
 They are inexpensive and available in many styles, sizes, and colors.
 There are many types of eco-friendly wood choices currently available in the market.
 Latticework can be unique depending on the requirement.
 Climbing plants and vegetables can also be grown on the lattice structures.
-Vinyl structures do well in outdoor conditions, require little maintenance and can outlast metal.
+Vinyl structures do well in outdoor conditions, require little maintenance, and can outlast metal.
 This is not an option for every homeowner, but this is arguably the least expensive of all cover types.
 The best part of this option is that it can be easily taken down in case of severe weather conditions such as storms.
 Set the stone on a thinset concrete being careful to match the height of the stone to avoid trippers.
 It has a brick floor that is simply on top of crushed gravel (dust)….over the natural ground.
 I don’t think you should have too much problem sealing the brick from the top.
 This should allow you to mop the floor easily and keep spills from soaking in.
-I would be more concerned about ground water seeping up through the subfloor especially if it is sealed.
-I think you have to consider that using the floor as it is may be the best solution.
+I would be more concerned about groundwater seeping up through the subfloor especially if it is sealed.
+I think you have to consider that using the floor as it is maybe the best solution.
 I like to have a little contrast between the joints and the flagstone itself.
 Lyons flagstone and a dark gray breeze in the joints.
 Sand tends to move around too much for my liking.
-You will always have some material make it’s way to the top of the flags but the breeze is a better option.
+You will always have some material make its way to the top of the flags but the breeze is a better option.

 Laying flagstone on a wood floor can add weight that your floor joists are not sized to handle.
 Regular concrete mortar will crack with the movement of the wood floor and adds considerable weight.
 I was just wondering what is the best type of stone or brick to use for building a patio?